ConvexCooperative/baseplate-cloudflare-worker/.changeset/great-buckets-allow.md

 "single-spa-foundry-worker": patch
 ---

-added foundry-version header to all requests
+added foundry-version header to all HTTP responses